postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 Can resolve conflicts for elements Postman understands within Postman.

-## Making changes available to consumers
+## Making your changes available to others

+Any branches and changes you push to your remote repository are visible to other API producers on your team.

 To make your changes available to your API's consumers, push the changes to your remote repository's default branch.
 If your changes are on a feature branch, use your team's standard workflow to merge the changes into your remote repository's default branch.
 For example, you can use your preferred Git client to create a pull request to merge your feature branch into the default branch.

-For cloud-hosted repositories, updates to the remote default branch are automatically synced to your Postman workspace where your API's consumers can view them. <!-- TO DO: ADD LINK --> For self-hosted repositories, you must manually sync your local repository to your Postman workspace before the changes are available to consumers.
-Learn more about syncing to a Postman workspace. <!-- TO DO: ADD LINK -->
+For cloud-hosted repositories, updates to the remote default branch are automatically synced to your Postman workspace.
+For enterprise self-hosted repositories, you must manually sync your local repository to your Postman workspace.
+Learn more about syncing to a Postman workspace. <!-- TO DO: ADD LINK TO SYNCING PAGE -->

+Once your changes are synced to your Postman workspace, you can publish a new version of your API to make it available to consumers.
+Learn more about publishing an API. <!-- TO DO: ADD LINK TO PUBLISHING PAGE -->